Licensed technicians with over 15 years of experience

-If the washing machine leaks from the bottom, the pump could be at fault.
+The pump could be at fault if the washing machine leaks from the bottom.
 Keep in mind that depending on the type of the pump used, red flags may vary.
 Most washing machines use one of the following three pump types:

 - An electric system for pumping.

-However, the most common problems to keep an eye for are loose clamps around hoses or a leaking hose.
+However, the most common problems to watch for are loose clamps around hoses or a leaking hose.

 To access the pump, remove your appliance’s rear or the front cover (different models have varying ways to access the pulley seal).
 Then disconnect the hoses, remove the belt, or unclip the pump.
 Once you have direct access to the pump, assess it for signs of wear and tear.

 Issue #4.
 Door seal issues